collectionspace/csible/README.md

 cp api.json.example api.json
 ```

 Edit `api.json` as needed.
 See [Ansible](docs/ANSIBLE.md) for more detail.
-There is one setting that is unrelated to api interaction directly: `urn`.
+There are two settings that are unrelated to api interaction directly: `urn` and `templates_path`.
 The `urn` value should be set to the domain configured for the CollectionSpace instance, which may or may not be the domain used in the `url`.
 This value is used by Rake templates.
+The `templates_path` setting should set the path to the templates configuration (by default "templates").
+Custom templates can be downloaded to "custom_templates" (which is git ignored by default) or elsewhere according to preference.
+Custom templates must follow the same directory structure as "templates" but can supply user defined configuration csv and erb templates.

 Quickstart
 ----------